vitroid/Vitrite/README.md

     4 4 5 6 7
     0

+Processing this file by polyhed.py will generate the following output:

+    % ./polyhed.py < cube.rngs
+    @FSEP
+    @RSET
+    6
+    6 0 1 2 3 4 5
+    0

+It indicates that

+1. @RSET is a format descriptor.
+2. There are 6 rings in the input file.
+3. There is one polyhedron consisting of 6 rings whose IDs are {0,1,2,3,4,5}.
+4. A zero for a terminator.

 ## Known Problems
 The current definition of the rings depends on the context; that is, if you cut out a polyhedral subgraph out of a large graph, the number